Assignment 2: Box Office Trivia

 Part 2: Box Office Analysis in OCaml

-query.ml is missing a bunch of functions that you need to code.
+query.ml is missing the implementations to many functions that you need to code.

 See the file for details.
 Your goal should be to focus first on this file independently